Skip to main content

 6. Avoid Failure

 Everyone wants to avoid a tragic ending.
 Define what’s at stake so your potential customers feel motivated to take action.
-Specifically, you can highlight (i) potential losses or (ii) bad outcomes if they don’t use your product or service, both of which are explained in more detail in the book and our full summary.
+Specifically, you can highlight (i) potential losses or (ii) bad outcomes if they don’t use your product or service, both of which are explained in more detail in our complete Building a StoryBrand summary.

 7. Attain Success

 This is where you give customers the happy ending to their story.
 Tell people exactly how you can improve their lives;don’t assume they know.
-In the book / complete summary, you can get more tips on how to paint a clear, aspirational picture of what their life could look like if they use your products, and the 3 ways to end the story powerfully for your customers.
+In our full 13-page summary, you can get more tips on how to paint a clear, aspirational picture of what their life could look like if they use your products, and the 3 ways to end the story powerfully for your customers.

 Going Beyond the 7 Elements: Personal Transformation